Andre601/AdvancedServerList/docs/api/index.md

 !!! info "Note"
     The mentioned event is only accessible through one of the platform dependencies, as those are used in the platform's respective event handler system.

-v1.1.0 of the API adds the `PreServerListSetEvent` to the different platform dependencies to use.
+v2 of the API adds the `PreServerListSetEvent` to the different platform dependencies to use.
 It allows you to modify the ProfileEntry used for the player pinging the server/proxy or even cancelling the event altogether.

 ### ProfileEntry

-The ProfileEntry class has been moved to the API in v1.1.0 allowing you to create your own versions using the available Builder class.
+The ProfileEntry class has been moved to the API in v2 allowing you to create your own versions using the available Builder class.

-The ProfileEntry is what contains the necessary data from the server list profiles.
-This can be an entry from the "profiles" list, the settings themselves in the file or a mix of both depending on what options are present.
+This class contains values from a Server List Profile file.
+The values can either be from a `profiles` list entry, one of the global options in the file, or a mix of both, depending on what options are present.
 You can create a new entry or copy an existing one (i.e. from the [`PreServerListSetEvent`](#events)) to modify and use in the server list by setting it in the aforementioned `PreServerListSetEvent`.